 Climate adaptation innovations may be designed to mitigate risk or to directly offset the effects of climate change on the environment, including nature/ecology, or on various socio-economic sectors that are expected to be negatively affected by climate change, including: agriculture, energy, forestry, health, infrastructure, and tourism.
-The implementation of climate adaptation innovations can thus have intended (positive) impacts on the targeted sectors, but could also have unintended or unforeseen impacts on the environment or other socio-economic sectors (Figure 4-3).
-The impact may be positive or negative, direct or indirect1, temporary - short or long term - or permanent, or reversible with some additional efforts.
+The implementation of climate adaptation innovations can thus have intended (positive) impacts on the targeted sectors, but could also have unintended or unforeseen impacts on the environment or other socio-economic sectors (Figure 4-1) The impact may be positive or negative, direct or indirect, temporary - short or long term - or permanent, or reversible with some additional efforts.
 Some impacts may even be uncertain or dependent on local factors.
 To evaluate the impact of the innovation, several indicators have been developed for the environment and for each socio-economic sector.
-These indicators will be used to evaluate whether the innovation may have foreseen impacts on the sectors relative to the present situation (i.e., reference situation) over the short and long-term.
+These indicators will be used to evaluate whether the innovation may have foreseen impacts on the sectors relative to the present situation (i.e. reference situation) and to the business as usual approach over the short and long-term.